Get Final Expense and Burial Insurance Quotes!

 Believe it or not, you will have choices of which type of life insurance you can buy in your 80s.
-Term life insurance will be difficult to find but there are a few companies out there who will offer a policy if you qualify medically.
+Term life insurance will be difficult to find, but there are a few companies out there that will offer a policy if you qualify medically.

 Guaranteed Universal Life

 Another life insurance product that can be obtained by seniors in their eighties is Guaranteed Universal Life.
-This product is similar to traditional universal life but the focus in on the death benefit and length of coverage rather than cash accumulation.
-Most insurance companies that offer guaranteed universal life require a minimum death benefit of $50,000 but there are a few that will go as low as $25,000.
+This product is similar to traditional universal life, but the focus is on the death benefit and length of coverage rather than cash accumulation.
+Most insurance companies that offer guaranteed universal life require a minimum death benefit of $50,000, but there are a few that will go as low as $25,000.

 Here’s an example of the rates for life insurance for seniors in their 80s.
 These rates are based on a $50,000 death benefit for a healthy male and female non-smoker.
 Coverage is guaranteed to age 105.

 Applicants will typically have to go through medical underwriting, but it’s worth it to know that your life insurance coverage will be in force until age 105.
 Policies that cover up to age 121 are available for an additional premium.
 Contact LifeInsure.com to see if Guaranteed Universal Life would be the right product for you.